Connecting JWST discovered N/O-enhanced galaxies to globular clusters: Evidence from chemical imprints: Discussion

-As we mentioned in the last section, density variation exists in at least three \somename, with the high-density regions having $n_{\rm e}\sim 10^{5-7}~{\rm cm^{-3}}$ and the low-density regions having $n_{\rm e} \lesssim 10^4~{\rm cm^{-3}}$.
-The density inhomogeneity would bias the abundance derivation if the electron density reaches the critical densities of emission lines involved in the abundance derivation.
-However, since the rest-frame UV emission lines involved generally have high critical densities (e.g., $n_{\rm critical}>10^9~{\rm cm^{-3}}$ for \niii$\lambda 1750$, \niv$\lambda 1486$, \oiiip]$\lambda \lambda 1661,1666$, \ciii$\lambda 1908$, \civ$\lambda \lambda 1548,1551$), N/O derived from UV line ratios are relatively insensitive to density enhancement \citep{ji2024,Isobe_2025}.
 In the optical, \nii$\lambda 6583$ is the only relatively strong nitrogen transition typically used for deriving the nitrogen abundance and has a critical density of $n_{\rm critical}\sim 10^5~{\rm cm^{-3}}$.
 This means that a bias would arise if $n_{\rm e} > 10^4~{\rm cm^{-3}}$, especially when using \nii$\lambda 6583$/\oii$\lambda \lambda 3726,3729$ to infer $\rm N^+/O^+$ in typical practices ($n_{\rm critical,[OII]\lambda 3727}\sim 10^4~{\rm cm^{-3}}$).
 Among the 22 \somename we compiled, 14 have their N/O derived from UV semi-forbidden transitions and thus the inferred abundance ratios are insensitive to density enhancement.
 For GS\_3073, due to the presence of broad emission lines in the rest-frame optical, the semi-forbidden transitions in the rest-frame UV might also have a broad component (which remains unresolved in the low-resolution NIRSpec/PRISM spectrum).
 However, as shown by \citet{ji2024}, the existence of any UV broad component would only imply a stronger intrinsic nitrogen enhancement.
 The UV region of UNCOVER-45924 also suffers from contamination by broad lines, and we have discussed this issue in Section~\ref{sec:method}, where we can still estimate N/O (or its lower limit) based on the density-insensitive ratio of \niii$\lambda 1750$/\oiiip]$\lambda \lambda 1661,1666$.

 For the remaining 8 \somename where the abundances are derived from the optical lines including \nii\ and \oii, N/O would be overestimated if the electron density reaches $n_{\rm e}>10^{3}~{\rm cm^{-3}}$ while a low density of $n_{\rm e}<10^{3}~{\rm cm^{-3}}$ is assumed.
 For 5 of such \somename reported by \citet{Stiavelli_nloud_2024}, 3 of them have electron densities derived from [S\,{\sc ii}]$\lambda \lambda 6716,6730$, which in principle probe a similar density zone as \oii$\lambda \lambda 3726,3729$.
 The \somename reported by \citet{Zhangyechi_2025} and \citet{Arellano-cordova_nloud_2024} also have low-ionization zone densities.
 Therefore, only two \somename, ID1477 and ID397 in our sample do not have density constraints for their optical-line based N/O. The above results suggest little impact from density variations for most of \somename in our sample.